 Keep an eye out online for what classes going on at your library.

 Getting Social: Who Says You Have To Spend Money To Make Friends?

 Libraries also have groups for many different interests that you can attend for free.
 This is a great way to learn and make friends.
 Some groups you may find are:

 - Writer’s Groups

 Do you want to meet an author?
 Libraries often hold book signings for local authors.
 Sometimes they have just one at a time, and other times they may have an “author event” where several authors come.
 This is a great way to learn about new authors that may live right in your own backyard.
 Who knows, you may discover your new favorite book.

 Sometimes libraries will host family movie nights, complete with free or low-cost snacks.

 This is an excellent opportunity to take your kids to listen to a story and possibly make some new friends.

 Many libraries will offer help with your taxes during tax season which can save you some money.
-This can be helpful to any young adult or teen that is entrepreneurial.

 Do you only need to use a computer once in a while?
 You can go to your library and use their computers for free.
 You may have to wait, and there is a limited amount of time you can use them, but at least you don’t have to pay for Internet service.